Latest SteamOS (version 3.5 and later) already pre-installed distrobox and podman.

 For more detailed installation instructions, refer to the documentation here.

-installation in SteamOSAn alternative approach is to upgrade the version of distrobox
+distrobox installation in SteamOSAn alternative approach is to upgrade the version of distrobox provided by SteamOS.
+While this simplifies management

-as you don’t need to modify your PATH and you wouldn’t have 2 versions of distrobox
+as you don’t need to modify your PATH and you wouldn’t have 2 versions of distrobox installed, it comes with the

 downside that your upgrades will be overwritten when SteamOS is updated.